plashchynski/awesome-genetics/README.md

 # awesome-genetics
-A curated list of awesome genetics software and libraries.
+A curated list of awesome bioinformatics software and libraries.

 ## Essentials
 ### Knowledge